UberChili/departments/README.md

 # Introduction
 Simple project to learn and practice writing CLI programs.
 This helped me practice a little more on error handling in Rust, as well as learn and practice a few Rust crates (mentioned below) and familiarize a little more with the documentation of the standard library.
-Overall it was a fun quick project.

 ## Crates or requirements
 - Anyhow